averagehuman/vps-init/README.rst

    The keys will be zipped and password-encrypted as a basic security mechanism to prevent at least the keys being added to source control as plaintext.

+   TIP: you can include a ``.passphrase`` file in the same directory as ``keygen`` rather than typing and repeating at the console.
+The passphrase for the keys is used to also encrypt/decrypt the zip files.

 3. Run the ``inithost`` script::

        [local] $ ./inithost <IP-ADDRESS>